simomarsili/gopen/README.rst

 - gopen.gread()

-If a file descriptor or a file handle is given, it won't be closed.
+No side effects: if a file descriptor or a file handle is given, it will not be closed.